remvos/remvos.github.io/_posts/2016-09-11-github-pages-with-docker.md

 title: Using GitHub Pages with a dockerized Jekyll
 ---

-Whenever I try some new piece of software, I try to keep all the requirements as clustered as possible using tools like chruby, nvm, virtualenv, etc.  Docker is a great way of achieving this.
-Its not just for containing complete server deployments, but it can contain a simple tool just as well.
+Whenever I try some new piece of software, I try to keep all the requirements as close to each other  as possible using tools like chruby, nvm, virtualenv, etc.  Docker is a great way of achieving this.
+Its not just for containing individual service deployments, but it can contain a single tool just as well.

 ## Set up